mohamedelkady8/collage-projects/README.md

 # collage-projects
-# [faculty of computers and infromatics suez canal university] Projects Repository
+#  suez canal university (faculty of computers and infromatics) Projects Repository

-Welcome to the [faculty of computers and infromatics suez canal university] Projects Repository!
-This repository contains various projects undertaken during my academic journey at [faculty of computers and infromatics suez canal university].
+Welcome to the suez canal university (faculty of computers and infromatics) Projects Repository!
+This repository contains various projects undertaken during my academic journey at suez canal university .

 ## Table of Contents
 - [Introduction](#introduction)